SM2456/Blogtime/README.md

-The above application has been developed by understanding the concepts from the following source: https://www.youtube.com/watch?v=UmljXZIypDc&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p
+The above application has been developed by understanding the concepts and using the css file from the following source: https://www.youtube.com/watch?v=UmljXZIypDc&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p